Eyupensar07/excel-file-reader/README.md

-Kullanıcının isteğine yönelik tasarlanmıştır.
-Kullanılabilmesi için üzerinde değişlikler yapılması gerekir.
+It is designed according to the user's request.
+Modifications need to be made for it to be usable.
+(Kullanıcının isteğine yönelik tasarlanmıştır.
+Kullanılabilmesi için üzerinde değişlikler yapılması gerekir.)